-Two en suite Double Rooms Twin Room
+Two Double Rooms (one en suite) Twin Room

 Three Single Rooms Kitchen